estuary/flow/site/docs/concepts/schemas.md

 JSON Schema goes well beyond basic type information and can model [tagged unions](https://en.wikipedia.org/wiki/Tagged\_union), recursion, and other complex, real-world composite types.
-Schemas can also define rich data validations like minimum & maximum values, regular expressions, dates, timestamps, email addresses, and other formats.
+Schemas can also define rich data validations like minimum and maximum values, regular expressions, dates, timestamps, email addresses, and other formats.

 Together, these features let schemas represent structure _as well as_